 North of Tiffin, Ohio

-Today the members of the Sandusky Valley Amateur Astronomy Club continue the tradition of providing to the public an opportunity to see the wonders of our solar system and beyond.
-As weather permits, public viewings are held monthly at the observatory after scheduled meetings.
-SVAAC members also organize star parties open to the public and hosts many viewing sessions for area schools, groups, and churches.
+Members of the Sandusky Valley Amateur Astronomy Club (SVAC) continued the tradition of providing to the public an opportunity to see the wonders of our solar system and beyond.
+The club, however, has become inactive.
+The observatory and telescope are the property of the Tiffin Rangers and Heidelberg University respectively.

 Photos by James Guilford.